· Bill / Institutional Restructuring · enacted

 What changed

-- Existing unincorporated registered political parties must incorporate as a society, a company under Part 9 of the Companies Act, or a corporation under the Canada Not-for-profit Corporations Act (Canada) by January 1, 2026.
-(Section 7(89) of Bill 54, adding Election Finances and Contributions Disclosure Act s.
+- Unincorporated registered political parties must incorporate as a society, a company under Part 9 of the Companies Act, or a corporation under the Canada Not-for-profit Corporations Act (Canada) by January 1, 2026.
+(Bill 54, s.
+7(89), adding Election Finances and Contributions Disclosure Act s.
 56(1))

-- The Chief Electoral Officer may grant an extension to July 1, 2026.
-(Section 7(89) of Bill 54, adding Election Finances and Contributions Disclosure Act s.
+- The Chief Electoral Officer may grant an extension for incorporation until July 1, 2026.
+(Bill 54, s.
+7(89), adding Election Finances and Contributions Disclosure Act s.
 56(2))

-- Failure to comply will result in the cancellation of the party's registration.
-(Section 7(89) of Bill 54, adding Election Finances and Contributions Disclosure Act s.
+- Non-compliance with the incorporation requirement will result in the cancellation of the party's registration.
+(Bill 54, s.
+7(89), adding Election Finances and Contributions Disclosure Act s.
 56(3))

 Why it matters

-- This imposes a new legal and administrative burden on political parties, potentially affecting their organizational structure and operational costs.
+- Imposes new legal and administrative burdens on political parties, potentially affecting their organizational structure and operational costs.

-- It standardizes the legal form of political parties, which could have implications for their governance, accountability, and liability.
+- Standardizes the legal form of political parties, which may affect their governance, accountability, and liability.

 - May disproportionately affect smaller or newer parties that lack the resources to incorporate.